dougeby/IntuneDocs/intune/tutorial-protect-email-on-enrolled-devices.md

 9. Select **Create**.

 ## Try it out
 With the policies you’ve just created, any iOS device that attempts to sign in to Office 365 email will be required to enroll in Intune and use the Outlook mobile app for iOS.
-You can test this by opening the native email app on an iOS device and attempting to sign in to Office 365 email by using credentials from your test tenant.
+You can test this by attempting to use the native email app on an iOS device to sign in to Office 365 email by using credentials from your test tenant.
 You’ll be prompted to enroll the device and install the Outlook mobile app.
+1. To test on an iPhone, go to **Settings** > **Passwords & Accounts** > **Add Account** > **Exchange**.
+2. Enter the email address for a user in your test tenant, and then press **Next**.
+3. Press **Sign In**.
+4. Enter the test user's password, and press **Sign in**.
+5. A message appears that says your device must be managed to access the resource, along with an option to enroll.

 ## Clean up resources
 When no longer needed, you can remove the test policies.
 1. Sign in to the [Intune](https://aka.ms/intuneportal) as a Global Administrator or an Intune Service Administrator.
 2. Select **Device Compliance** > **Policies**.
-3. In the **Policy Name** list, select the context menu (**...**) for your test policy, and then **Delete**.
+3. In the **Policy Name** list, select the context menu (**...**) for your test policy, and then select **Delete**.
 Select **OK** to confirm.
 4. Select **Conditional Access** > **Policies**.
 5. In the **Policy Name** list, select the context menu (**...**) for your test policy, and then select **Delete**.
 Select **Yes** to confirm.